 The best way to kick-start a holiday on Bora Bora is with a tropical breakfast.
 Yogurt topped with fresh fruit and a dusting of crunchy granola is practically de rigueur because it’s protein-rich yet light enough to keep you feeling swimsuit-ready.
 Place your order at the breakfast buffet, choose à la carte or stay in the coddling comfort of your suite and ask for the Canoe Breakfast.
 Who wouldn’t want a morning meal delivered by ceremonial Polynesian canoe?

-With fresh exotic fruits, pastries, omelettes and, of course, yogurt on offer, Executive Chef Edgar Kano says proudly, “Our extensive options really do make this the most important meal of the day.”
+With fresh exotic fruits, pastries, omelettes and, of course, yogurt on offer, Executive Chef Eric Desbordes says proudly, “Our extensive options really do make this the most important meal of the day.”
 And if you do opt for delivery by canoe, be sure to take advantage of the complimentary whirl around the pontoons as your dining area is being prepared.

-“Yoga is even better for the body and soul when it’s done over the water,” resort coach Romain Mouchel says, referencing the additive calming effects of the sea.
-Within the lagoon-side Spa, the yoga deck is lofted over the sea, serving as the site of both group and private classes in everything from Ashtanga yoga to Acu-yoga, which employs ancient acupressure strategies.
+“Yoga is even better for the body and soul when it’s done over the water,” spa director Stephanie Cherbakow says, referencing the additive calming effects of the sea.
+Within the lagoon-side Spa, the yoga deck is lofted over the sea, serving as a site for private yoga classes.

 You haven’t experienced a proper outdoor shower until you’ve bathed in your very own, set on a wooden platform above a crystalline lagoon.
-“All 100 of our Overwater Bungalow suites offer an outdoor shower on a private deck,” Resort Manager Diego Stembert says.
-“Guests can explore the lagoon below by descending their own ladder, and then rinse off under the shower without ever having to go inside.”
-You could very well spot sea turtles paddling by as you’re conditioning your hair.
+“All 108 of our Overwater Bungalow suites offer an outdoor shower on a private deck,” Resort Manager Diego Stembert says.
+Or, after a soak in your bungalow’s oversized tub, step straight from the bathroom onto your private wooden deck to take in the fresh sea air – an invigorating interlude during a day of adventure.

-Twilight seems to last longer at this longitude . . . all the better for tucking into a leisurely multi-course dinner on your private porch.
-“Even with all of our amazing restaurants, most of our guests will enjoy at least one private dinner in their suite during their stay,” says Kano.
-“There’s nothing like a table for two over the water on your own deck.”
-Among the choices on the in-room (or on-deck) menu: locally caught sautéed Moorea garlic shrimp and grilled spiny lobster, with Taha’a vanilla crème brûlée for dessert.
+Twilight seems to last longer at this longitude . . . all the better for tucking into a leisurely multi-course dinner on your private deck.
+“Even with all of our amazing restaurants, most of our guests will enjoy at least one private dinner in their suite during their stay,” says Desbordes.
+“There’s nothing like a table for two over the water and under the stars.”
+Among the choices on the in-room (or on-deck) menu: locally caught sautéed mahi mahi with virgin coconut sauce, with Taha’s vanilla crème brûlée for dessert.

 There may be no better way to cap off a perfect day in Bora Bora than taking in a light show: the stars.
-The low level of artificial light here means they’re as glittery as can be, especially on the Resort’s two-and-a-half-hour private Fenua stargazing sunset cruise.
+The low level of artificial light here means they’re as glittery as can be, especially on a private evening boat charter.

-“The night skies here are stunning, and you can enjoy the stars from anywhere, but the Fenua cruise is the ultimate,” says Raynaud.
-You and up to eight guests of your choosing depart at dusk, sailing as the sky morphs from azure blue to marmalade orange, and stop at a private motu to watch, with bubbly in hand, as the stars appear.
+“The night skies here are stunning, and you can enjoy the stars from anywhere, but from the water is the ultimate,” says Baldeschi.
+You and your guests depart at dusk, sailing as the sky morphs from azure blue to marmalade orange, and stop at a private motu to watch, with bubbly in hand, as the stars appear.

 Four Seasons Resort Bora Bora